yuhaiin/yuhaiin/readme.md

 How to use:

 - download the [releases](https://github.com/Asutorufa/SsrMicroClient/releases) binary file.if not have your platform ,please build it by yourself.
-- if you use windows,you need to read [how to install libsodium to windows](https://github.com/Asutorufa/SsrMicroClient/blob/master/windows_use_ssr_python.md).
+- if you use windows,you need to read [how to install libsodium to windows](https://github.com/Asutorufa/SsrMicroClient/blob/master/windows_use_ssr_python.md).Or move the two files of [windowsDepond](https://github.com/Asutorufa/SsrMicroClient/tree/OtherLanguage/Old/windowsDepond) to C:\Windows\SysWOW64.
 - build

 ```shell script